*Update February 2019: Realized has established its Secondary Market and has completed its first Secondary Market transaction.

 - Convenience.
 Think about this.
 If your goal is to invest in real estate, you have to find a great property, strike a deal with the seller, conduct due diligence, go through escrow . . . and the deal could still fall apart.
 DST investments, by contrast, are “prepackaged” real estate offerings.
 Due diligence is complete, acquisition has closed, management and mortgage are in-place.
 No need to stress - DST offerings are essentially signed, sealed and delivered.

-- Recurring monthly income.
+- Recurring monthly income potential.
 DST investments typically aim to make monthly distributions to investors.
 Due to its passive and recurring nature, some investors affectionately refer to this as “mailbox money”.1

 - Limited liability in case of trouble.
 Thanks to the DST’s bankruptcy remote provision, your personal assets aren’t impacted if the trust should go into bankruptcy.
 The most you stand to lose is your specific investment, not your other assets.